AimeeJLewis/Final_Group_Project/README.md

 1. What varying factors have the greatest impact on whether or not an individual is more at risk for having a stroke?
 2. Can we predict whether or not a person is more at risk for having a stroke based on those varying factors?
 <br>
-A link to our Google slides can be found [Here](https://docs.google.com/presentation/d/13kMQFWVXgDKijk3mbu2N-kw86XDC63hT_DMw8WKwhlo/edit?usp=sharing)
+A link to our Google slides can be found here: (https://docs.google.com/presentation/d/13kMQFWVXgDKijk3mbu2N-kw86XDC63hT_DMw8WKwhlo/edit?usp=sharing).

 ## Data Source
 Our dataset was soured from Kaggle - [Brain Stroke Data](https://github.com/AimeeJLewis/Final_Group_Project/blob/main/Brain_Stroke_Data/full_data.csv)<br>